sundae3/cider-remote-android-release/README.md

 # Cider Remote Android
-This is a unofficial remote client made by me, utilising remote apis of cider.
+This is an unofficial remote client made by me, utilising remote apis of cider.

 # Setup
 Its practically a one time thing and settings will be saved for further use.